-To avoid damage to the machine, always ensure the discharge elevator is fully folded in during tracking.
+To avoid damage to the machine, always ensure the discharge elevator is fully folded in and the machine is moving forwards so as to reduce stress on the axle and chassis.

 The RH wheel should be tracked fully in for transport and fully out during work to give optimum balance and reduce wheel loading during operation.
 Tracking of RH wheel is done using the service terminal buttons.
-On machines with a beam axle, slowly move the machine forward to assist the axle to slide and to relieve ground resistance on the tyre.
+With the machine on firm level ground, slowly move the machine forward to assist the axle to slide and to relieve ground resistance on the tyre.